woernerm/fluent_anvil_copy/README.md

 (set second parameter to True).
 If the user will continue to draft the form (second parameter set to False) then the minimum length requirement shall only be enforced, if the user has already written something.
-This is useful to avoid displaying an error message although the user may intentionally want to skip the text field for now.
+This is useful to avoid displaying an error message although the user may have skipped the text field intentionally for now.
 If minimum length shall always be enforced, just omitt the second parameter.